 Overheating and smoking – leading to a strong smell of smoke in and around our vehicle.
 This means that your motor is drawing an excess of current which could be caused by a connection problem causing a short circuit, issues with the ignition switch, or you’ve been running the starter motor for too long and your vehicle won’t start due to other mechanical issues.

 Oily starter motor – due to the positioning of the motor within the framework of the engine, this part is especially susceptible to damage from oil leaks.
 If oil has penetrated the starter motor, this will dramatically diminish its lifespan.
-Get the leak sorted quickly, and replace the starter motor.
+Get the leak sorted quickly, and replace your starter motor.

 Starter doesn’t stop – in some cases the starter motor may keep on turning after the engine has started running.
 A faulty solenoid will be the usual cause, with the gates welding together preventing power from shutting off.
 Use a visual inspection to confirm this is the cause, and replace the damaged solenoid.
 Failure to resolve this problem will result in damage to the flywheel – which could be a very expensive fix.